November 1, 2018 Cynthia Yee

 I visited Mary, who lived in the red brick row house attached to mine.
 She had stashed a piece of cloth, the color of French vanilla ice cream, in the china cabinet by the stove.
 We unfolded it and ran our palms across the smooth expanse of red, aqua, pink, green, and orange polka dots, some big as a dime, some small as a drop of rain.
-A fluffy comforter of pink roses lay across the bed where Mary slept with her two little sisters.
+A fluffy comforter of pink roses lay across the double bed where Mary slept with her two little sisters in the kitchen.
 We sat on the edge of the bed and worked at the dining table in the middle of the kitchen.
 “Let’s make a pop-pet!
 I’ll show you how,” said Mary.
-She measured across my shoulders and from my neck to my waist.
+She measured across my shoulders, and from my neck to my waist.
 I measured her.
 “With her Mom’s long scissors, we cut out four large squares.
-We each sewed two squares together, leaving a big opening along one edge for our neck, and two smaller ones on each side for our arms.
+We each sewed two squares together, leaving a big opening along one edge for our necks, and two smaller ones on each side for our arms.
+We hemmed the edges.
 We made two summer shirts.
 We tried them on.
 Perfect.
 We stood in front of the mirror.
-Two girls with shiny straight black hair, cut shoulder length, smiled back.
+Two girls, with shiny straight black hair cut shoulder length, smiled back.
 Happy twins.

 I spied Sally aiming toward my house, a sign that I should be home.
-My MaMa will be mad.
-Every home on my street had a feather duster with shiny brownish red feathers flapping on a long rattan stick.
-Every child knew the purpose of the gai mo lloe and it had nothing to do with dusting.
+MaMa will be mad.
+Every home on my street had a feather duster with shiny, brownish red feathers flapping on a long rattan stick.
+Every Chinatown child knew the purpose of the gai mo lloe, it had nothing to do with dusting.
 I could already hear the whoosh of the rattan switch whipping the air.

 I remembered MaMa advising my Aunty Cheong Sim.
 “Hit the legs.
 Don’t hit the head.
 Don’t damage the brain.”
 That thoughtful sentiment did not help me much.
 MaMa sewed and cooked.
+She was busy.
 She did not need a brain damaged child.
-I understood her duty to teach me proper behavior, to tame me, her wild American-born child.
+I understood her duty, to teach me proper behavior, to tame me, her wild American-born child.
 So she waved the feather duster around in the air, then tapped the floor, outlining what I did wrong:

 “Ni ee tui ni due too mut yeh ma?”
 “Do you know what you did wrong?” (tap tap)